-For 2012, the CEO's incentive compensation was paid in a number of non-vested (restricted) Class B common shares equal to the dollar amount earned (as described in the table above), multiplied by a factor of two and divided by the closing price for the Class B Common stock on the NYSE MKT as of the close of trading on December 30, 2012 (until February 1, 2013, our Class B Common stock was listed on the NYSE MKT).
+For 2014, the CEO's incentive compensation was paid in a number of non-vested (restricted) Class B common shares equal to the dollar amount earned (as described in the table above), multiplied by a factor of two and divided by the closing price for the Class B common stock on the NYSE as of the close of trading on December 31, 2014.
 The value of any fraction of a share was paid in cash.
-The incentive compensation earned is multiplied by a factor of two because it is converted from cash to shares that vest in approximately 10 years.
+The incentive compensation earned is multiplied by a factor of two because it is converted from cash to shares that vest in their entirety in approximately 8 years and are subject to events of forfeiture prior thereto as set forth in the restricted stock agreements.